-I‘m happy to be sharing the next installment of the Conscious Pregnancy Series.
-Today I am going to share ten of my favorite fertility foods.
+Today I am sharing ten of my favorite fertility foods.
 These are a selection of the foods I am eating and recommend to clients to create a nourished home for our future babes.

-Fertility is a complex subject and my goal with the Conscious Pregnancy Series is to share about it from my personal experiences.
+Fertility is a complex subject and I want to share about it not as an expert on the subject at large but from my personal experiences.
 There are loads of articles and books to read, many that I will reference in posts, but please know I am focusing these posts on myself as a way to create community.
-I have supported many women with their fertility and pregnancy journeys over the last two years and with their consent might add a comment here and there from them as well.
 If you feel comfortable please chime in down in the comment section.
 I love hearing and learning from all of you.

 Nourishing our bodies preconception is very important.
 What we eat on a daily basis either promotes or discourages fertility.
 Smart nutrition is the foundation to fertility.
 The more nourished we are before we conceive, the more nourished our little babes will be too.
 The foods I am going to talk about in this post are great to eat before, during and after pregnancy.
 Learning what to eat and how to take care of ourselves before our new babe comes into our world, gives us a foundation to lean on for the rest of our lives.